When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 The current building was constructed in 1907 by Shaik Abdul Gafoor and the old mosque was knocked down.
 The architecture is a fusion of Saracenic (Islamic, featuring onion domes and typical arches) and Neoclassical (inspired by ancient Greece and Rome).
 The mosque was restored in 2003, so appears pristine today.

 We looped around the block to see all the different sides of this mosque.
-We couldn’t get a better view since it was partially closed because of Covid, but it was still beautiful.
+We couldn’t get a better view since it was partially closed, but it was still beautiful.

 Directions: After fully looping around the mosque, continue on Perak Street and then head left to walk up Dickson Road.